pawelswiszcz/Avatar-Gnome-Shell-Extension/README.md

 # Changelog

 ### v 23
-- Fixed order of elements,
+- Fixed order of elements
-- Added "set on top flag" to push Avatar box on the top or on the bottom
+- Added Detached mode, show avatar box on the top and outline class
 - Refactoring
+- Drop shell support lower than 43.
+If You are using gnome shell < 43 use https://github.com/pawelswiszcz/Avatar-Gnome-Shell-Extension/tree/gnome-loe-43 branch

 ### v 22
 - Fixed destroying `mediaSectionMenuItem`